The Unconformity: 2023 event

 The 2023 festival took place on the 19-22 October.
 As with previous festivals, it included site-specific art and performances that engaged with Queenstown's distinctive landscape and mining history.

 2025 event

-The event is set to take place between 16-19 October 2025.
+The 2025 festival took place 16-19 October.
+The festival presented a program of art, music, performance and community events inspired by the unique landscape, history and culture of Tasmania's West Coast.

 2020s

 In 2022 the regional director in Queenstown is artist Helena Demczuk.

 Artistic director and chief executive Travis Tiddy stepped down from their position in 2024 after 15 years working with the Queenstown Heritage and Art Festival and Unconformity.